skuwiph/wadr-tools/README.md

     superceded by the new ADR.
 It then opens the new ADR in your editor of choice.

+3. To list existing adr records:

+        adr list

+    This will also indicate whether a record is deprecated.

-3. For further information, use the built in help:
+4. For further information, use the built in help:

         adr help